PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     1. Create separate access policies for different groups, users or devices with different scopes.(???)
         1. Click **+ New access policy** at the top right of the screen.
         1. The **Token granted for** field takes integer values with unit *days*.
-For example, `3` means the access policy is valid for 3 days.
+For example, `3` means the access policy is valid for three days.
         1. Under **Scope**, select **Selected functions** and type one of these options, or both on  separate lines:
             - *read-data*: To read file from the device.
             - *configure*: To write file to the device.